VEGGIE & VEGAN

 Soya milk is now widely available in supermarkets and health food shops and it is offered in most cafés, coffee shops and restaurants.

 There are a variety of different brands available and all taste slightly different.
-Alpro is the most popular brand.
-You can buy sweetened, unsweetened, concentrated, organic, long-life, vanilla flavoured and vitamin enriched versions.
-Alpro also make milkshakes in vanilla, chocolate, banana and strawberry flavours.
+Popular brands include Alpro, So Good, Plamil, Granovita, Sojade and Bonsoy, and many supermarkets now produce an own-brand version.
+Varieties can include sweetened, unsweetened, concentrated, organic, long-life, vanilla flavoured, chocolate flavoured and vitamin enriched versions.

 Most people find that once they have been using soya milk for a few months, cows’ milk is impossible to go back to, as it begins to taste fatty and sour.

-As well as soya milk, you can buy rice milk, oat milk and almond milk from health food shops and some supermarkets.
-Rice milk has a thinner consistency and sweeter flavour than soya milk and does not really work very well in hot drinks, but it is excellent on its own or with breakfast cereals.
-Oat and almond milks are really creamy and can be used in the same way as soya milk.
+As well as soya milk, you can buy rice milk, oat milk, almond milk, hazelnut milk, hemp milk and coconut milk from health food shops and many supermarkets.
+Rice milk (such as Rice Dream) has a thinner consistency and sweeter flavour than soya milk and does not really work very well in hot drinks, but it is excellent on its own or with breakfast cereals.
+Oat and almond milks (such as Ecomil, So Good, Oatly and Blue Diamond) are really creamy and can be used in the same way as soya milk.
 Almond milk is particularly delicious in coffee and hot chocolate.
-Hemp milk and hazelnut milk are also becoming increasingly available.
+Hemp, coconot and hazelnut milks (such as Good Hemp, Kara and Ecomil) are also becoming increasingly available.
 Try a range of brands to see which you prefer.

 I'll miss cheese too much!